Aider-AI/aider/aider/website/docs/usage/copypaste.md

 ## Terms of service

-Be sure to review the Terms Of Service (TOS) of any LLM web chat service you use with these features.
+Be sure to review the Terms Of Service of any LLM web chat service you use with these features.
-Be sure your LLM web chat provider allows you to manually paste code into their web user interface and manually copy LLM replies to use with other software on your computer.
+These features are not intended to be used in violation of any service's Terms Of Use (TOS).

-Aider's web chat features have been designed to be compliant with the terms of service (TOS) of most LLM web chats.
+Aider's web chat features have been designed to be compliant with the terms of service of most LLM web chats.

 There are 4 copy/paste steps involved when coding with an LLM web chat: